im-ironclad/ironclad-react-starterkit/README.md

 # ironclad-react-boilerplate
+## Starter kit for whipping up a React/SCSS project
-This is my own personal version of a React/SCSS boilerplate starter kit.
+This is my own personal version of a boilerplate starter kit.
-I plan on using then when I want to quickly whip up a new react project.
+Please feel free to utilize this yourself if you find it useful.

-If necessary, I am going to be expanding on the build script(s) and
+If I feel the need to, I am going to be expanding on the build script(s)
-architecture the more I learn about webpack and its capabilities.
+and architecture the more I learn about webpack and its capabilities.

+I may decide to expand on this boilerplate to add an express backend server.
+If I don't then I will most likely make a separate boilerplate for a full-stack react project.